CristinaFoltea/AlphabetSoupChallenge/README.md

 If you were to implement a different model to solve this classification problem, which would you choose?
 Why?

-To solve this classification problem I would try to use random forest because:
+To solve this classification problem I would choose to use random forest because:
  - It handles well tabular, nonlinear data
  - Is robust against overfitting
  - Faster than a neural network